shreyash729/Kavach---ReTime-Phone-Scam-Detection-System/README.markdown

-# Scam Detection Web Application
+# KAVACH - Scam Detection Application

 ## Overview
 This is a Flask-based web application designed to detect potential scam calls in real-time using speech recognition with the Vosk model and phone number lookup via a Telegram bot.
 The app monitors audio input for scam-related keywords in Hindi and alerts users if a threshold is exceeded.
 It also allows users to look up phone numbers for additional details.